peerlibrary/meteor-blaze-components/README.md

 A `propertyOrMatcherOrFunction` predicate can be:
 * a property name string, in this case the first component or mixin which has a property with the given name is matched
-* a matcher object specifying mapping between property names and their values, in this case the first component or mixin which has all properties fom the matcher object equal to given values is matched (if a property is a function, it is called and its return value is compared instead)
+* a matcher object specifying mapping between property names and their values, in this case the first component or mixin which has all properties from the matcher object equal to given values is matched (if a property is a function, it is called and its return value is compared instead)
 * a function which receives `(mixin, component)` with `this` bound to `component`, in this case the first component or mixin for which the function returns a true value is matched